Mainfrezzer/unraid-scrubber/README.md

-# Unraid Scrubber plugin
+# Unraid BTRFS Scrubber plugin

-This plugin performs a Scrub from your BTRFS pools after an unclean shutdown.
+This plugin performs a scrub on your Btrfs pools after an unclean shutdown.